SparkysWidgets/Marlin/README.md

 ##### `I<rotational-joint-offset>`

 Set the rotational joint X offset.
-For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) with XYZBC axes this is the x offset between the horizontal centerline of the joint that tilts the table and the vertical centerline of the joint that rotates the table.
+For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) with XYZBC axes this is the x offset between the horizontal centerline of the joint that tilts the table and the vertical centerline of the joint that rotates the table when all rotational axes are in neutral (zero) position so that the table is oriented horizontally.

 See `DEFAULT_ROTATIONAL_JOINT_OFFSET_X` and `Dx`, `Dy` and `Dz` in sections "5.3.
 Transformations for a xyzbc-trt machine with rotary axis offsets" and "7.
 Custom Kinematics Components" in this reference:
 - https://linuxcnc.org/docs/html/motion/5-axis-kinematics.html

 ##### `J<rotational-joint-offset>`

 Set the rotational joint Y offset.
-For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) with XYZAC axes this is the y offset between the horizontal centerline of the joint that tilts the table and the vertical centerline of the joint that rotates the table.
+For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) with XYZAC axes this is the y offset between the horizontal centerline of the joint that tilts the table and the vertical centerline of the joint that rotates the table when all rotational axes are in neutral (zero) position so that the table is oriented horizontally.

 See `DEFAULT_ROTATIONAL_JOINT_OFFSET_Y` and `Dx`, `Dy` and `Dz` in sections "5.3.
 Transformations for a xyzbc-trt machine with rotary axis offsets" and "7.
 Custom Kinematics Components" in this reference:
 - https://linuxcnc.org/docs/html/motion/5-axis-kinematics.html

 ##### `K<rotational-joint-offset>`

 Set the rotational joint Z offset.
-For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) this is the Z offset between the horizontal centerline of the joint that tilts the table and the surface at the top of the table.
+For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) this is the Z offset between the horizontal centerline of the joint that tilts the table and the surface at the top of the table when all rotational axes are in neutral (zero) position so that the table is oriented horizontally.

 See `DEFAULT_ROTATIONAL_JOINT_OFFSET_Z` and `Dx`, `Dy` and `Dz` in sections "5.3.
 Transformations for a xyzbc-trt machine with rotary axis offsets" and "7.
 Custom Kinematics Components" in this reference:
 - https://linuxcnc.org/docs/html/motion/5-axis-kinematics.html